OneSignal/OneSignal-Website-SDK/MIGRATION_GUIDE.md

 # Guide
 ## 1. Setup Changes

-Use the new script import on both your pages and your Service Worker file.
+Use the new script import on both your pages and your Service Worker file (OneSignalSDKWorker.js).

 ### Script

+Find and replace the following on all your pages.

 From:
 ```html